-This small bird may look somewhat drab, but sadly Extinct in the Wild, it’s one of the rarest species we keep at Chester Zoo.
+This beautiful bird is sadly extinct in the wild, making it one of the rarest species at Chester Zoo.

 This dove originally lived on the remote island of Socorro, off the west coast of Mexico, but they became extinct there in the 1970’s.
 Like many island bird species, Socorro Doves are often very tame and naïve, having no or few natural predators and no fear of people.